HectareaGalbis/common-vulkan/README.md

 Bindings for the common vulkan library.

+**WARNING**: This library is still in development.
+My first objective is to be able to complete the official vulkan tutorial with these bindings.
+I'll be adding code and documentation as I can.

 # Documentation

 The [API reference](https://hectarea1996.github.io/common-vulkan/index.html) shows you how the functions are in this library and how to use them.